theappbusiness/benchHackathonNov20/README.md

 Tickets in the `Backlog` column are _roughly_ prioritised and have a brief description.
 If moving cards from `Backlog` into `To do` please convert the card to an issue (you can do this by tapping the ... button on the top-right of the card) and add the relevant label (`ios`/`Android`/`kmm`) and ensure the AC's are correct and up to date.

-When opening a PR, please link it to the issue you are working on and this will ensure that the card will be automatically moved along to the correct column.
+When opening a PR, please set the Projects option on the right to `Hackathon` and link it to the issue you are working on and this will ensure that the card will be automatically moved along to the correct column.

 ### Mock-Server
 We are currently using `json-server` as a mock server to run the project against.